Your Subdivision

 SPEAR

 SPEAR (Surveying and Planning through Electronic Applications and Referrals) is Victoria’s online system used to manage subdivision and planning applications.
 It allows councils, surveyors, referral authorities and Land Use Victoria to review documents, request changes, approve steps, and track progress all in one place.
-For security and legal reasons, the property owner or applicant must have full control of their own SPEAR account, including logins and permissions.
-We can guide you through the process, but you will need to submit and approve key actions through your own account.

 How to Speed Up the Subdivision Process